-And it’s already feeling pretty summery here in the desert, so I was definitely ready for something with a colorful punch.
+It’s already pretty hot here in the desert, so I was definitely ready for something with a colorful punch – time for a summer wreath!
 I decided to introduce my foam wreath to my favorite red and pink Mexican falsa blanket (I had already used part of it to recover a chair), and basically, they were made for each other.

 - FloraCraft® Make It: Fun®16” Foam wreath